 There are hardtail (with front suspension) and full-suspension (with front and rear suspension) bikes.
 The latter kind is considered more comfortable but typically costs and weighs more.
 The mountain bike is in fact a larger category, which also includes downhill, enduro, trail, XC, all-mountain, and so on.
 The price of these can vary from 250$ up to that of a good mid-class car.

 Full Suspension Bikes

 Full suspension bikes are a subtype of mountain bikes.
 They have suspension both on the fork and on the back end of the frame.
 They are typically more expensive than hardtail and rigid bikes and are designed for more demanding terrain.

 Related: Best Full Suspension Bikes

-as the name suggests, are mountain bikes that have only front suspension.
+As the name suggests, these are mountain bikes that have only front suspension.
 The tail is hard, so they are less capable than full suspension bikes when it comes to tackling rough terrain.
 They are usually also more affordable.
-They are great for riding harder packed trails, forest and gravel roads.
+They are great for riding harder packed trails, forest, and gravel roads.

 Cross Country (XC) Bikes

 XC bikes are designed to be ridden across the countryside, on fire roads and gravel roads, but on singletrack trails as well.
 You can do some challenging stunts with them, but they are typically not intended for long drops and jumps.

 XC bikes are either full suspension, hardtail or rigid, with a suspension of 100-120mm of travel.
 They have a steeper head tube angle, typically in the 69-71-degree range, which is great for sharp maneuvers.
 The tires are usually 29″ in diameter and less than 2.2″ in width.